Conservation volunteering on the Galapagos Islands

 The Galapagos is known as one of the most enchantingly beautiful places on this planet.
-With its incredible biodiversity, its craggy beauty and its protected landscapes, it has gone down in legend as the world’s premier wildlife destination.
+With incredible biodiversity, craggy beauty and protected landscapes, it has gone down in legend as the world’s premier wildlife destination.
 The animals that call this place home have become renowned for their fearlessness, leading to encounters that cannot be experienced anywhere else in the world.

 What will I be doing?

 You will be rising early each day to cheat the heat and really get into the islanders’ way of life.
 Your project will usually last from 8.00 – 13.00 each day, however this can change depending on the tasks at hand.